alan-ls/ab-examples/README.md

 Publish a message as a list
 Publish a message with keyword arguments
-Publish a message with some positional and keyword args Your message: This is important!
+Publish a message with some positional and keyword args Your message ('Over and Out!' to publish and exit): This is important!
-Your message: Over and Out!
+Your message ('Over and Out!' to publish and exit): Over and Out!
 Left realm com.thing.system from session None because Session closed by client. (wamp.close.goodbye_and_out) Done.
 </pre>